stephenwaskew/returns_system/README.md

 1. Start backend by `npm install` and `npm start`
 2. Start frontend by go to `client` then `npm install` and `npm start`
 3. Go to your browser and type `localhost:3000`, now you can test your work under this domain

+## Part Two

+Design a database for a product return application.
+The application will contain many different stores, each store will have different return policy and product, but all of them require the customer to fill out a return form, which may be slightly different in every store.
+Your database will need to keep track of all these data, and expected to sufficiently perform the following operations:
+- Notify the store about their approved return order so they can refund their customer
+- Notify the customer about the status of their return order
+- Display the information of a return order for approval process You can use any type of database, such as SQL and NoSQL.
+Something good to consider when you design your database would be future scaling and additional operations by new features.
+Please provide an explanation for each of your decisions.

+Note: You do not need to write any code, simply lay down the structure of your database.
+Write down all your assumptions.
+If you have any questions, you can make an assumption and write it down.